pveerina/claude-code-bot/readme.md

 ClaudeCodeBot allows you to tag linear issues with "AI" and have claude-code automatically generate a pull request on github.

-This is an experimental project - use at your own risk!
+**WARNING: This is an experimental project - use at your own risk!** Running a coding agents, even with a docker environment to somewhat isolate your host system, does not completely mitigate the risks.

 ## How it works

-This is a python application that:

-1. Listens (or polls) for Linear events on issues tagged with "AI" (or any other tag you want to use).
+ClaudeCodeBot listens (or polls) for Linear events on issues tagged with "AI" (or any other tag you want to use).
-2. Automatically processes each issue by:
-   - Checking out a fresh branch based on the issue
-   - Running a claude-code docker container to generate code based on the issue description
-   - Creating a pull request if successful, or adding feedback if not
+When a new issue is detected, ClaudeCodeBot checks out the suggested branch name and runs claude-code in a docker container using a summarized version of the issue title + description as the prompt.
+It then reports back its progress on the original ticket and opens a pull request if successful.

 ## Getting Started